 It is also an opportunity to look forward, to look at the future of social protection.
 How will we build, adapt and strengthen national, comprehensive and largely supported social protection policies which are gender-sensitive as well as responsive to the needs of our youth and ageing populations?
-Can we ensure that social protection policies build the resilience of communities in the face of climate change, attenuate social protection as a key strategy for inclusive and sustainable development.

-the impacts of natural disasters and guarantee social rights when technological changes and increasing rates of non-standard employment rapidly transform the world of work?
+Can we ensure that social protection policies build the resilience of communities in the face of climate change, attenuate the impacts of natural disasters and guarantee social rights when technological changes and increasing rates of non-standard employment rapidly transform the world of work?
 With new ILO labour standards in the field of social protection, greater coordination efforts at the level of the UN and social protection firmly incorporated in the Agenda 2030, one can state that social protection is at the top of the agenda.

 Yet, more and sustained efforts are needed.
-INSP!R has to seize this momentum to urge governments to translate these commitments into action at the international, continental and national level.
+WSM, ACV-CSC, CM-MC and the thematic network have to seize this momentum to urge governments to translate these commitments into action at the international, continental and national level.
 At the same time, governments and economic actors have to recognise that social movements need to be involved structurally and effectively in the process of developing, implementing and monitoring national, comprehensive and largely supported social protection policies.
-We stand ready to take up the challenge to ensure that universal social protection becomes a reality by and beyond 2030!
+We stand ready to take up the challenge to ensure that everybody has a decent live.